ssb22/jianpu-ly/README.md

 If you have problems, try a different Lilypond version. jianpu-ly works with Lilypond 2.20, 2.22 and 2.24.

 Run jianpu-ly < text-file > ly-file (or jianpu-ly text-files > ly-file).
-There is experimental support for importing MusicXML (.mxl) instead of jianpu-ly's text input format, but this does not work for all pieces.
+There is experimental support for importing MusicXML via jianpu-ly piece.xml (or jianpu-ly piece.mxl > ly-file) but this does not work for all pieces.

-Normal text files are whitespace-separated and can contain:
+Normal text files are whitespace-separated and can contain words like the following.
+Usually the order of characters within a note does not matter, hence #1 is the same as 1# and '1 is the same as 1' and s1 is the same as 1s.

 Scale going up: `1 2 3 4 5 6 7 1'`